Spaying, Castration (Neutering) Dogs Overview

 this type of neutering is probably the worst procedure for any animal or human.

-Neutering dogs before maturity is now known to cause life-threatening endocrine (glands) disorders, bone and joint disorders, behavioural problems, cancer, hip and ligament disease.
+Neutering dogs before maturity are known to cause life-threatening endocrine (glands) disorders, bone and joint disorders, behavioural problems, cancer, hip and ligament disease.

-It plays a vital role in whether or not you develop endocrine problems, diabetes, thyroid disease, cushing's, growth disorders, and a whole host of other hormone-related disorders.
+It plays a vital role in whether or not you develop endocrine problems culminating in diabetes, thyroid disease, cushing's, growth disorders, and a whole host of other hormone-related conditions.